giampaolo/psutil/docs/api.rst

   Return the system boot time expressed in seconds since the epoch (seconds since January 1, 1970, at midnight UTC).
-The returned value is based on the system clock, which means it may be affected by changes such as manual adjustments or time synchronization (e.g. NTP).
+The returned value is based on the system clock, which means it can be affected by changes such as manual adjustments or time synchronization (e.g. NTP).

   .. code-block:: pycon